origadmin/adptool/README.md

       # Package-specific rules (override global_prefix and default_rules)
       packages:
-        "github.com/go-kratos/kratos/v2/config":
+        "github.com/your-org/your-library/your-package": # Corrected: Key is quoted
-          alias: "kratosconfig" # Optional: specify an import alias for the source package
+          alias: "yourlib" # Optional: specify an import alias for the source package
-          global_prefix: "Kratos" # Overrides project-level global_prefix for this package
+          global_prefix: "YourLib" # Overrides project-level global_prefix for this package
           types:
             Config:
-              name: KratosConfig # Explicitly names the generated type, highest precedence
+              name: YourLibConfig # Explicitly names the generated type, highest precedence
-            Decoder: {} # Will be generated as KratosDecoder (due to package-level global_prefix)
+            Decoder: {} # Will be generated as YourLibDecoder (due to package-level global_prefix)
           functions:
-            New: KratosNew # Explicitly names the generated function
+            New: YourLibNew # Explicitly names the generated function
-            WithSource: {} # Will be generated as KratosWithSource
+            WithSource: {} # Will be generated as YourLibWithSource
           ignore:
-            - DeprecatedKratosFunc # Ignores this specific function from this package "github.com/your-org/your-lib":
+            - DeprecatedYourLibFunc # Ignores this specific function from this package "github.com/your-org/your-lib": # Corrected: Key is quoted
           alias: "mylib"
           global_prefix: "MyLib"
           # ... other rules for this package